Qiaseq-research/UMI-nea/README.md

 4. `--minC -m <int|default:2>`: Min levenshtein distance cutoff, overruled by -e
 5. `--errorR -e <float|default:none>`: If set, -m will be calculated based on binomial CI, override -m
-6. `--minF -f <int|default:1>`: Min reads count for a UMI to be founder, overruled by -n or -k
+6. `--minF -f <int|default:1>`: Min reads count for a UMI to be founder, overruled by -a or -n or -k
 7. `--nb -n <default:false>`: Apply negative binomial model to decide min reads for a founder, override -f
 8. `--kp -k <default:false>`: Apply knee plot to decide min reads for a founder, override -f
 9. `--auto -a <default:false>`: Combine knee plot strategy and negative binomial model to decide min reads for a founder, override -f
 10. `--just -j <default:false>`: Just estimate molecule number and rpu cutoff
-11. `--prob -q <default:0.001>`: probability for nb lower tail quantile cutoff in quantification
+11. `--prob -q <float|default:0.001>`: probability for nb lower tail quantile cutoff in quantification
-12. `--first -d <default:false>`: First founder mode, first founder below cutoff will be selected once found, which speed up computation but affect reprouciblity.
-Default is false which enforce to find the best founder
+12. `--greedy -d <default:false>`: Greedy mode, first founder below cutoff will be selected once found, which speed up computation but affect reprouciblity.
+Default is false which enforce to find the best founder!
+Not recommended!
 13. `--thread -t <int|default:10>`: Num of thread to use, minimal 2
 14. `--pool -p <int|default:1000>`: Total UMIs to process in each thread at one time
 15. `--help -h`: Show help